OhhLoz/Harvester/README.md

 Thanks to anyone who helps me with this code!
 I appreciate the user community's feedback on this project!

 * [data-toolbox](https://foundryvtt.com/packages/data-toolbox) For providing an easy method for importing items programmatically from a csv to a compendium
-* [p4535992](https://github.com/p4535992) For adding Compatibility with Better Roll Tables, Requestor & Ongoing Support
+* [p4535992](https://github.com/p4535992) For adding Compatibility with Better Roll Tables, Requestor & Ongoing Support/Development
 * [ctbritt](https://github.com/ctbritt) For adding Item Piles integration